 * We reserve the right to change the travel program at short notice.

-- 14 nights in selected, beautiful accommodation (mostly 4 star rated establishments)
+- 14 nights in selected, very comfortable accommodations ranging in the 3-4 star rated area

-- International flights to and from Cape Town, South Africa
+- long distance flights to and from South Africa